 Stuart Hall Award

-A scholarly paper with an innovative theoretical foundation, combining analytical excellence and an evident engagement with the interventionist, critical attributes that marked Stuart Hall's contribution to the study of media, communication, culture and political science.
-The paper must be accepted for presentation to any section or working group at IAMCR 2018.
+The Stuart Hall Prize was established at IAMCR's Hyderabad Conference in 2014 to celebrate his lasting contribution to scholarship in communication and culture, and to commemorate his world renowned and exemplary work.
+The award is made for a scholarly paper with an innovative theoretical foundation, combining analytical excellence and an evident engagement with the interventionist, critical attributes that marked Stuart Hall's contribution to the study of media, communication, culture and political science.
+The paper must be accepted for presentation to a section or working group at the upcoming IAMCR conference.

-- Professor Hopeton S. Dunn, Chair, The University of the West Indies, Jamaica
+- Professor Hopeton Dunn, Chair, The University of the West Indies, Jamaica

 - Professor Graham Murdock, University of Loughborough, UK